-Important: Inform your utility and internet providers prior to the last billing period (e.g. 30 to 60 days) to avoid paying beyond the period you will actually use these services.
+Important: Many agencies are closed and property owners can be out of town in August.
+Therefore, we recommend terminating your contract by the end of July, should you be planning to move out during the summer.
+Also, inform your utility and internet providers prior to the last billing period (e.g. 30 to 60 days) to avoid paying beyond when will actually use these services.